jarun/lsstack64/README.md

 // as long as you are the owner of the process, use sudo otherwise
 // unwind is the test program on x86_64.
 The functionality will be merged to lsstack64.

-A sample output with SRWare Iron browser: http://pastebin.com/vTFhDUD2
+A sample output with Leafpad editor that runs 2 threads: http://paste.ubuntu.com/11886313/

 **********
 # News